Education

 Owls

-Owls were called "cats of the skies" by our ancestors.
+Our ancestors called owls "cats of the skies."
 Unique feather, eye, and ear adaptations make owls highly successful hunters.
-Students get a firsthand look at these fascinating features by examining owl feathers, wings, talons, and preserved specimens.
-In addition, owl identification slides and recordings of owl calls are presented, as well as opportunities to dissect owl pellets.
+To see these fascinating features, students examine owl feathers, wings, talons, and preserved specimens.
+In addition, owl identification slides and recordings of owl calls are presented, as are opportunities to dissect owl pellets.

 Bats

 Bats have suffered from superstition and persecution since ancient times.
-This class introduces students to bats in general and Oregon bats in particular through slides and video excerpts.
-Students will see graphically how bats have the same basic anatomy as humans but with some dramatic modification.
+This class introduces students to general bats and Oregon bats through slides and video excerpts.
+Students will see graphically how bats have the same basic anatomy as humans but with some dramatic modifications.

 Beavers

-Beavers are famous for the speed and thoroughness with which they alter their environments.
+Beavers are famous for their speed and thoroughness in altering their environments.
 See how they construct dams, lodges, and even canals in the quest for building materials and food.
-Learn about the extended families and how they leave their parents at two years of age and go on hazardous journeys to find and develop their own home sites.
+Learn about the extended families and how they leave their parents at two years of age and go on hazardous journeys to find and develop their home sites.
 This program uses high-quality videos, poster boards, skulls, chewed branches, and a pelt.